fredhutchio/git_github_intro/class3.md

 like the user name and email,
 associated with any future Git commits.

+> If you are on a Mac and receive an error starting with `xcrun`, follow [these instructions](http://www.fredhutch.io/software/#command-line-tools-mac-only-for-optional-third-week) to install command line tools.

 This also introduces the basic syntax for Git:

 		git VERB